 - 1. Waters of the U.S. - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - $\overline{\Box}$ Wetlands directly abutting $ilde{\mathsf{R}}\mathsf{PW}\mathsf{s}$ that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet, wide, and/or acres.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - $\overline{\Box}$ Wetlands directly abutting $ilde{\mathsf{R}}\mathsf{PW}\mathsf{s}$ that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet, wide, and/or acres.
 Wetlands: acres. - c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
 Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The review area contains an irrigation ditch that does not convey water to a waters of the United States.
-The ditch is located in uplands and does not act as a drainage ditch.
-During normal conditions, in which irrigation water is not turned on, this ditch would not have an ordinary high-water
+Explain: A total of 0.57 acre of potential waters, including 0.47 acre of irrigation ditch (ID-1) and three potential seep wetlands (Seep 1, Seep 2, and Seep 3) were identified within the study area.
+The irrigation ditch is known as the Newcastle Canal, and is a manmade irrigation ditch, constructed entirely